Cloud-Schematics/getting-started/README_Template.md

 _Add detailed steps for how to create the Schematics action from the UI, specify input variables, define the resource inventory, and so on.
 Steps must be provided as an ordered list.
 For each step make sure to think about why the user must run this step, any links that you can provide to get the user to the right place, and to provide sample screen caps.
 Use bold tags and code ticks to highlight console field names and values that the user needs to enter.
 Make sure to also include verification steps so that the user can check whether running the example was successful._

-**Sample steps to create an action**
+_Sample steps to create an action_

-1. To create an action, click [VPC Virtual Server instances template](https://cloud.ibm.com/schematics/actions/create?name=-is-instance-actions&url=https://github.com/Cloud-Schematics/-is-instance-actions){: external}.
+1. To create an action, click [VPC Virtual Server instances template](https://cloud.ibm.com/schematics/actions/create?name=-is-instance-actions&url=https://github.com/Cloud-Schematics/-is-instance-actions).
 2. Edit an action name, resource group, and the region where you want to create an action.
 Then, click **Create**.
 3. In the Define your Action action section, enter `<GitHub_URL>` in the **GitHub or GitLab repository URL** field.
 4. Optionally, enter the **Personal access token** of your private repositories.